pyserial/pyserial/documentation/pyserial.rst

 Packages
 ~~~~~~~~
-There are also packaged versions for some Linux distributions and Windows:
+There are also packaged versions for some Linux distributions:

 Debian/Ubuntu
     A package is available under the name "python-serial" or similar.
 Note
     that some distributions may package an older version of pySerial.

-Windows
-    There is a "wheel" file for end users.
-It is located in the PyPi_.
-    Developers also may be interested to get the source archive,
-    because it contains examples, tests and the this documentation.

 .. _PyPi: http://pypi.python.org/pypi/pyserial